EasyIOS/EasyIOS-Swift/README.md

 * Elegant PullToRefresh : Add  PullToRefresh or InfiniteScrolling by HTML

 ## HTML To Native

 * UITableView With PullReflash
+    * `align`,`margin` to control the AutoLayout of the UIView
+    * `pull-to-refresh="handlePullRefresh." `,`infinite-scrolling="handleInfinite.
+PullFooter"` to add the PullRefresh or InfiniteScrolling .
+    * `handlePullRefresh.` handle the event by `func handlePullRefresh (tableView:UITableView)` ,you can define it by yourself.
+    * `PullFooter` can load the custom PullReflashView

 ```HTML
 <body>